 The breakfast meal is allowed when your trip begins before 6:00 a.m.

 The dinner meal is allowed when your trip ends after 7:00 p.m.

 The noon meal is allowed when the employee is 35 or more miles from his/her work station providing that the assignment extends through the normal lunch period.

-Special meals, such as banquet meals exceeding the maximums, require the filing of a Request for Approval to Incur Special Expenses in advance of the event.
+Special meals, such as banquet meals exceeding the maximums, require the filing of a Special Expense Request in advance of the event.

 Employees are asked to use their discretion in selecting reasonable priced accommodations.
 Remember to ask for the Government Rate, many motel/hotels in MN have cheaper rates for State employees.